dylan12manley/futuro-mag/3-06-20_Schedule.md

 8:30 - 9:30 :work on displaying homepage correctly

+9:30 - 10:45: create new project following tutorial

-9:30 - forever: reasearch firebase and how to use it correctly
+10:45 - 12:00: research firebase and how to use it correctly